qchemlab-embedding/2023-07-14-workshop/_episodes/01-introduction.md

   - What will we (specifically) focus on in our calculations?
 objectives:
   - Discuss various approximations in quantum chemistry modeling and their implications.
-  - Make sure everyone has a basic notion of what the project is about.
+  - Introduce everyone to the project.
-  - Make sure everyone has a knowledge of basic terms that will be discussed in the exercise part of this workshop.
+  - Indicate key quantum chemistry concepts that are relevant to the project.
 ---

 ## About the project